rackerlabs/support-how-to/content/rackspace-email/best-practices-for-sending-emails-to-many-recipients.md

 ---
 permalink: best-practices-for-sending-emails-to-many-recipients/
-audit_date: '2017-05-25'
+audit_date: '2017-05-30'
 title: Best practices for sending emails to many recipients
 type: article
 created_date: '2015-12-22'
 created_by: Beau Bailey
-last_modified_date: '2017-05-23'
+last_modified_date: '2017-05-30'
 last_modified_by: William Loy
 product: Rackspace Email
 product_url: rackspace-email
 ---

-This article provides our recommended best practices for sending legitimate mail to many recipients through the Rackspace mail system.
-If you have received a bounce message when sending an email, please reference our list of [Common email bounces](/how-to/common-email-bounces/) for more information.
+This article provides best practices for sending legitimate email to many recipients through the Rackspace mail system.

+If you have received a bounce message when sending an email, see our list of [common email bounce messages](/how-to/common-email-bounces/) for more information.

-### Prerequisites
+### Prerequisite

-- **Applies to** - Administrators and Users
+- **Applies to:** Administrators and Users

-### Best practices for sending emails to many recipients
+### Best practices

 Sending email to many recipients is a common practice of spammers.
 As a result, most email providers have strict rules regarding email content sent to many recipients.
 It is difficult to distinguish your email from typical mass marketing, newsletter, and other unsolicited mass email content.

-To ensure your emails reach their destination, we recommend the following guidelines.
+To ensure that your emails reach their destination, we recommend that you use the following practices.

 #### Bulk email

 Rackspace Cloud Office does not offer bulk email services.
-To ensure that your emails are not blocked, we recommend that you use a reputable bulk email service to send out your content.
-Reputable email service providers provide software and services to ensure that your bulk email is delivered in a way that mail providers will accept as good mail.
+To ensure that your bulk emails are not blocked, use a reputable bulk email service to send out your content.
+Reputable email service providers deliver your bulk email in a way that mail providers accept it as good mail.
 Following are examples of reputable email service providers:

 - [MailChimp](https://mailchimp.com/) and [Marketo](https://www.marketo.com/) for marketing, advertising, or promotional emails
 - [MailGun](https://www.mailgun.com/) and [SendGrid](https://sendgrid.com/) for transactional emails

-**Note**: If you use Rackspace Email to send emails to a large number of recipients, respect the Mail Requirements in our [Acceptable Use Policy](https://www.rackspace.com/information/legal/aup).
+**Note**: If you use Rackspace Email to send emails to a large number of recipients, respect the mail requirements listed in our [Acceptable Use Policy](https://www.rackspace.com/information/legal/aup).

 #### Recipients